 - 25. To determine if used equipment is waste it may be necessary to examine all circumstances, including the history of an item and its proposed fate, on a case-by-case basis.
 However, there are characteristics of used equipment that are likely to indicate whether or not the equipment is waste. - 26.
-Without prejudice to paragraph 31 below, when the person who arranges the transport of used equipment claims that the transport is or is intended to be a transboundary transport of used equipment for direct reuse, or extended use by the original owner, for the originally intended purpose of the equipment (see paragraph 31 (a) below), or for failure analysis, repair and refurbishment (see paragraph 31 (b) below), and is not a transport of e-waste, the evidence required in paragraph 31 should be provided or be in place to support this claim upon the request of the authorities (both prior to and during transport). - 27.
-A party wishing not to allow the import or export of used electrical and electronic equipment destined for failure analysis, repair or refurbishment is fully entitled to do so provided that it complies with applicable international, regional and national legal instruments, and it should notify the Secretariat of the Basel Convention of its wishes in accordance with Article 3 ("National definitions of hazardous wastes") and Article 13 ("Transmission of information"), paragraph 2, of the Convention, as appropriate.
+Without prejudice to paragraph 32 below, when the person who arranges the transport of used equipment claims that the transport is or is intended to be a transboundary transport of used equipment for direct reuse, or extended use by the original owner, for the originally intended purpose of the equipment (see paragraph 32 (a) below), or for failure analysis, repair or refurbishment (see paragraph 32 (b) below), and is not a transport of e-waste, the evidence required in paragraph 32 should be provided or be in place to support this claim upon the request of the authorities (both prior to and during transport). - 27.
+A party wishing not to allow the import or export of used electrical and electronic equipment destined for failure analysis, repair or refurbishment is fully entitled to do so provided that it complies with applicable international, regional and national legal instruments, and it must notify the Secretariat of the Basel Convention in accordance with Article 3 ("National definitions of hazardous wastes") and Article 13 ("Transmission of information"), paragraph 2, of the Convention, as appropriate. - 28.
+Used equipment is waste in a country if it is defined as or considered to be waste under the provisions of that country's national legislation.
+Furthermore, any party wishing to apply criteria in addition to those mentioned in paragraphs 31 and 32, for example in relation to the age or residual lifetime of equipment, obsolete technologies, equipment containing cathode ray tubes or the management of residual waste generated during failure analysis, repair or refurbishment, is fully entitled to do so provided that it complies with applicable international, regional and national legal instruments.

-- 28. When a party considers used electrical and electronic equipment to be hazardous waste, both the exporting and importing parties should comply with the Basel Convention provisions, including those pertaining to the prior informed consent (PIC) procedure. - 29.
-Without prejudice to paragraph 31 below, a party wishing to import used electrical and electronic equipment destined for failure analysis, repair or refurbishment should notify the Secretariat of the Basel Convention, in accordance with Articles 3 and 13 paragraph 2, as appropriate, that it does not consider such used equipment to be waste when destined for: - (a) Facilities that perform such operations in its country; or - (b) Facilities they have specifically identified, but not to any other facilities.
+- 29. When a party considers used electrical and electronic equipment to be hazardous waste, both the exporting and importing parties should comply with the Basel Convention provisions, including those pertaining to the prior informed consent (PIC) procedure. - 30.
+Without prejudice to paragraph 32 below, a party wishing to import used electrical and electronic equipment destined for failure analysis, repair or refurbishment should notify the Secretariat of the Basel Convention, as appropriate, that it does not consider such used equipment to be waste when destined for: - (a) Facilities that perform such operations in its country; or - (b) Facilities they have specifically identified, but not to any other facilities.